 How do you get 10-5 people who might not know each other, to write a book collaboratively in 3-5 days?
 How does that happen?
 Enter the facilitator.

 The facilitator governs the process, manages the group dynamics, mediates disagreement, and imposes the unalterable deadline for the finished book.
-Although the facilitator is a member of the group, the facilitator never takes part in actual writing, nor does he or she weigh in with opinions about the content.
-Instead, the facilitator enables an environment in which the group can collaborate creatively and purposefully.
-The aim is to make sure that all participants collaborate in sharing their ideas and shaping the development of the book.
+The facilitator never takes part in actual writing, nor does he or she weigh in with opinions about the content.
+Instead, the facilitator enables an environment in which the group can collaborate deeply, creatively and purposefully.
+The aim is to ensure that all participants collaborate in sharing their ideas and shaping the development of the book.
 Using a light-touch approach and taking care to accommodate different personalities and styles, the facilitator leads the group through different stages of the book’s development, from conception to production, through to completion.

-I set Book Sprints up as a company and it is now operational with a team of 8.
-Books Sprints Ltd are a team of facilitators, book-production professionals, and illustrators specialised in Book Sprint facilitation and rapid book production.
-While I developed the original methodology the company has refined it since 2008 through the facilitation of more than 100 Book Sprints.
+Book Sprints Ltd is now a company with a team of 8 facilitators, book-production professionals, and illustrators.
+While I developed the original methodology the company has refined it since 2008 through the facilitation of more than 120 Book Sprints.

 Cabbage Tree Method